chakra-ui/chakra-ui/.changeset/thin-radios-wink.md

 "@chakra-ui/theme": patch
 ---

-Restructure to use the new helpers from styled-system
+Refactor to use the new helpers from `styled-system` package